anugyamehrotra/layely.app/README.md

 ---

 ## 👩‍💻 Created for Educational Use
-This project is intended as a sample starting point for beginners in the Web Dev track of NP Hacks.
-Students are encouraged to expand on it and make it their own!
+I built this project as a way to explore creative coding and interactive visuals. <br>It started as a simple idea but grew into a space to experiment with filters, image effects, and real-time editing — something I could keep improving and make my own.

 To view/modify all Figma elements found in this project, you may find the elements here at [layely.app Template](https://www.figma.com/design/Arka2FI265dJMnV9GfEurs/layely.app-project-figma-template?node-id=0-1&p=f)